 Outreach and Collaboration

 PAAM has started a fledgling patient and public health platform to foster health creation and to develop resources for parents, families, communities and individuals to assist in navigating the challenges to being healthy and resilient in our modern-day world.
-Through our free Friends of PAAM enewsletter and our free For Your Health webinars, we are addressing topics such as home health, anxiety, nutrition, technology, vaccines, end of life care, pro-active health practices, environmental medicine, toxicology, the development of health resilience, and so much more.
+Through the free seasonal e-newsletter and the free For Your Health webinars, we are addressing topics such as home health, anxiety, nutrition, technology, vaccines, end of life care, pro-active health practices, environmental medicine, toxicology, the development of health resilience, and so much more.

 Academic Research and New Medical Facilities